-SubmissionIn the case of an unsatisfactory performance in this course, the student will be given an opportunity to do further work to revise and complete the research project to a satisfactory standard, with a pass being the maximum grade that can be awarded.
+SubmissionIn the case of an unsatisfactory performance in this subject the student will be given an opportunity to do further work to revise and complete the literature review and/or the research project to a satisfactory standard.

 Grades for your performance in this course will be awarded in accordance with the following scheme: